Star Wars: Knights of the Old Republic #6

 - The booster jets on the red suit weren’t additions, but rather part of the same model that the Padawans had for their landing on the Rogue Moon.
 They’re not much help on a planet like Taris, except to put out some nice smoke and get you one good jump to the roof…

-- Brian’s picture of Jarael on the bottom of page 17 is, too, my favorite shot of her in the series thus far.
+- Brian’s picture of Jarael on the bottom of page 17 is one of my favorite shots of her in the series.

 - It was important to me to have Elbee standing behind Zayne, looking at Lucien, at the very end.
-Elbee didn’t get much to do in this issue, but that’ll change.
+Elbee didn’t get much to do in this issue, but that would change later on.

 - Here's a look at some of the schematics I sent Brian Ching in the very beginning for the Jedi Tower – because everything, from the death scene in #1 to the escape scene in #2 to the second escape scene in #6, had to be situated with the action in mind.
 Once again, it’s a great thing that he’s the artist, and not me!

 - This issue would later be reprinted as part of the Entertainment Earth exclusive Comic Pack action figure set with both Rohlan and Jarael in it; good thing Rohlan appears in one panel this issue.
 If you find a copy of the comic book with no cover price, that's what you're looking at.